nicklayb/loupe/README.md

 Loupe is query language for Ecto schema inspection in a safe and configurable manner.

+## Important

+Until Loupe reaches `1.x.x`, it's considered experimental.
+The syntax will change, APIs will change and structure will too.
+We'll do our best to respect semantic versioning and avoid big breaking changes but they can happen.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed